nprabhu2/facialrecopencv/README.md

 # facialrecopencv
 Live Facial Recognition using individuals webcam.
+Draws a bounded box around subject when in Frame.